DataDog/hiring-engineers/answers.md

 $ DD_SERVICE="apm_app" DD_ENV="prod" ddtrace-run python3 apm_app.py --port=5050
 ```

-Finally, I `curl`ed the app so there would be some traffic to trace:
+Finally, I `curl`ed the app from another terminal window so there would be some traffic to display:

 ```shell
 # Note that I ran these dozens of times each...